Subscribe

 If you already have in-house resources, evaluate the skills gaps you need to fill in and search for targeted talent to extend your team.
 If you start anew, make sure your team is balanced and can cover different aspects of development.

-Set up project management software to speed up daily operations and provide for more transparency of the project processes.
+Select project management software to speed up daily operations and ensure transparency.
 The most popular project management tools include Jira, Trello, Hive, Smartsheet, and others.
 And to establish productive communication, encourage using messaging apps, like Slack or Microsoft Teams, as they are simpler and faster to use.
 Don’t forget about verbal communication, too.
-Video conferencing and regular project briefings may come in handy in resolving misunderstandings and boosting the quality of communication.
+Video conferencing and regular project briefings may come in handy to resolve misunderstandings and boost communication.

 TABLE OF CONTENTS